jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

 ### Contributing to the lessons

 Your are ready to make improvements to the lessons!
 We need to create a branch in which to add our changes.
+Think of branches as a unit of work that hangs together.
+So, maybe you are going to work on the loop episode in the shell lesson.

 4. Create a branch for changes to the lesson: